ashokji0040/dlta-demo/README.md

 # dlta-demo
-this is a demo for Git &amp; Github
+this is a demo for Git &amp; Github.